MASPlanes/MASPlanes/docs/Tutorial.rst

     java -jar dist/MASPlanes.jar -o planes=tutorial problem.json -g

-If everything went well, you should see the messages being printed by the planes whenever they get and complete tasks.
-For now, the planes are not coordinating at all.
+If everything went well, the simulation should work normally, but the planes shouldn't be coordinating at all.
 Thus, the operator allocates tasks to whatever plane it can, and then this plane is going to complete this tasks one after the other (by always going to the nearest allocated task).

 Improving the plane's behavior